Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 is used a lot in the HPE Cray PE.
 E.g., the MPI libraries for the various compilers on the system all have the same name and version yet make different binaries available depending on the compiler that is being used.

+Understanding how Lmod is used on LUMI, is important.
+There is a separate chapter, ["Modules on LUMI"](04-Modules.md) devoted to them in these notes.

 <!-- BELGIUM
 !!! lumi-be "Different configurations on some Belgian clusters"
     Depending on the configuration Lmod can behave rather differently on different